madisongarccia/Blog/_posts/2024-03-20-data-curation.md

 ---
 layout: post
-title:  "A College Student's Quest to Find a Job in Los Angeles, CA"
+title:  "A College Student's Quest to Find a Job in Los Angeles"
 date: 2024-03-20
 description:
 image: "/assets/img/LA_blog.jpg"
-display_image: false  # change this to true to display the image below the banner
+display_image: true  # change this to true to display the image below the banner
 ---

 # Introduction